Scottish singer signs record deal after viral ‘Complex’ TikTok hit

 here’s my saviour complex song #fyp #originalsong #singersongwriter

+In the slow-building piano ballad, she sings,“I’m wearing his boxers/I’m being a good wife/We won’t be together/But maybe the next life.”

-‘Complex’ continued to grow in views and draw the attention of major labels.
-At one point, meetings were set up with the record labels for singer, at the coffee shop where worked.
+‘Complex’ has continued to grow in views and draw the attention of major labels.
+At one point, meetings were set up between record labels and the singer, at the coffee shop where she worked.
 “They were on a table each,” she said.
 “Three record labels in my wee coffee shop.
 I thought ‘this is surreal’.”

 Gregson-MacLeod has decided to postpone her final year of history studies to focus on music, telling The Press and Journal, “This song has the potential of a long life, I want to give it its moment.”